AdobeDocs/campaign-standard.en/help/sending/using/troubleshooting.md

 ## Blacklisting versus quarantine {#blacklisting-versus-quarantine}

-**What is the difference between a blacklisted email address and a quarantined email address?**
+* **What is the difference between a blacklisted email address and a quarantined email address?**

-The status **[!UICONTROL Blacklisted]** is a result of a feedback loop (when a person reports a message as spam).
+    * The status **[!UICONTROL Blacklisted]** is a result of a feedback loop (when a person reports a message as spam).

-The status **[!UICONTROL Quarantined]** is a result of a soft or hard bounce.
+    * The status **[!UICONTROL Quarantined]** is a result of a soft or hard bounce.
+For more on this, see this [section](../../sending/using/understanding-quarantine-management.md).

-**What do the different quarantine error reasons mean?**
+* **What do the different quarantine error reasons mean?**

     Here are 10 possible reasons: not defined, user unknown, invalid domain, blacklisted address, refused, error ignored, unreachable, account disabled, mailbox full, not connected.

     For more on this, see [Understanding quarantine management](../../sending/using/understanding-quarantine-management.md).

 ## Unblacklisting {#unblacklisting}